sc0v0ne/Application-Mobile-Rick-Morty-Firebase/README.md

 - II) The Github link containing the work (or the compressed file) must be sent by the AVA by 11:00 pm on 10/23/22.

-- III) Any questions/ problem, contact us by email.
+- III) Any questions/ problem, contact us by ema

 -----